wagnergrilo/KeepSystemAlive/README.md

 # KeepSystemAlive
-Keeps the system alive by automatically moving the cursor
+This Java GUI tool keeps the system alive by automatically moving the cursor.